 Synopsis: Interesting facts about ginger, now known as one of the superfoods, and the myriad of health benefits of eating ginger raw or as a garnish in cooking.
 The ancient Romans widely used ginger, and it was a costly spice, one pound of ginger was equivalent to the price of a whole sheep.
 Ginger has a wide variety of effects on the human body and is known to be effective in treating many ailments.

-Ginger is a herb but is often known as a spice, with a strong distinct flavor that can increase the production of saliva.
-The part that is used as spice on the plant itself is the rhizomes or ginger root.
-This ginger root is traditionally used with sweet foods in Western cuisine being included in popular recipes such as ginger ale, ginger snaps, gingerbread, ginger biscuits and ginger cake.
+Ginger is the common name for Zingiber Officinale, which was originally cultivated in China and is now equally spread around the world.
+Ginger is a herb but is often known as a spice, with a strong, distinct flavor that can increase saliva production.
+The part that is used as a spice on the plant itself is the rhizomes or ginger root.
+This ginger root is traditionally used with sweet foods in Western cuisine, being included in popular recipes such as ginger ale, ginger snaps, gingerbread, ginger biscuits, and ginger cake.
 It is also used in many countries as a medicinal ingredient which many believe in.
-Some say it can help cure diabetes, head aches, colds, fatigue, nausea and the flu when used in tea or food.
+Some say it can help cure diabetes, headaches, colds, fatigue, nausea, and the flu when used in tea or food.